 Historical and Cultural Aspects:

-The temple’s Hell Garden was conceptualized by the abbot, Phra Kru Vishanjalikon, who, inspired by a vivid dream, sought to create a physical representation of Buddhist hell to educate people about the consequences of sinful actions.
-Over two decades, he collaborated with artists and sculptors to bring this vision to life, resulting in a unique and thought-provoking addition to the temple grounds.
+Wat Mae Kaet Noi Hell Garden was conceptualised by the abbot, Phra Kru Vishanjalikon, who was inspired by a vivid dream.
+Over two decades, he collaborated with artists and sculptors to bring this vision to life, resulting in a unique and thought-provoking addition to the (regular) temple grounds.

 Architectural Features:

 While the main temple structures adhere to traditional Thai architectural styles, the standout feature is the Hell Garden.
-This area contains a series of sculptures depicting various punishments for sins such as lying, adultery, and theft.
-The graphic nature of these displays is intended to instill a sense of moral awareness and reflection among visitors.
+This area contains a series of sculptures depicting various punishments for sins.

 Details